wp-plugins/wp-genesis-box/readme.txt

 - Includes standard marketing language from Studiopress, or use your own
 - Automatically insert the Genesis box after each post

+= Shortcode =

+To display on any post or page, use this shortcode:

+[wp-genesis-box]

+Make sure you go to the plugin settings page after installing to set options.

 <strong>If you use and enjoy this plugin, please rate it and click the "Works" button below so others know that it works with the latest version of WordPress.</strong>

 == Installation ==